Victorian Railways PL type carriage: Development & Construction

-When first released to service, the PL cars were painted a deep maroon/crimson livery with "FIRST" or "SECOND" as appropriate adjacent to each door, as well as markings for the "SMOKING" and "LADIES" on the sides of the end compartments in a slightly smaller font; classes were also marked on the carriage doors.
+When first released to service, the PL cars were painted a deep maroon/crimson livery with the labels "FIRST" or "SECOND", as appropriate, adjacent to each door, as well as markings for the "SMOKING" and "LADIES" on the sides of the end compartments in a slightly smaller font.
+Classes were also marked on the carriage doors.
 They were notable as the only carriages in the VR fleet with the "LADIES" marking externally.
 The carriage number and class appeared on the centre of both the carriage body and the underframe.